Trip Itinerary – Buena Vista Mexico

 Or Cuba Extension

-Day 21 Wed Playa del Carmen -Cancun -Havana (B)
+Day 17 Playa del Carmen -Cancun -Havana (B)

-Fly to Havana, capital of Cuba and transfer to your hotel.
+Transfer to Cancun Airport and fly to Havana, capital of Cuba and transfer to your hotel.

 Havana was designated a World Heritage Site by UNESCO in 1982.
 It contains a wealth of colonial architecture, and the old city and streets around the Malecon (ocean-side walkway) are best discovered on a walking tour (tomorrow).
 Allow the traditional and modern sides of the enigmatic city to unfold before you.